Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-With regard to family members of third-country nationals, the following categories qualify as dependants for immigration purposes:
+With regard to family members of third-country nationals, the following individuals qualify as dependants for immigration purposes:

 - a spouse or partner joining a third-country national coming to work in Belgium with whom he or she has contracted a registered partnership equivalent to marriage in Belgium;

-- any descendants and those of a spouse or partner who are under the age of 18, are unmarried and are joining a third-country national in Belgium – where the descendants of a spouse or partner are concerned, the latter must have custody of the children and where shared custody is concerned, the other parent’s consent is required; and
+- any descendants including those of a spouse or partner who are under the age of 18, are unmarried and are joining a third-country national in Belgium – for the descendants of a spouse or partner, the latter must have custody of the children and where shared custody is concerned, the other parent’s consent is required; and

-- have met three times in the two years preceding the demand, spending a minimum of 45 days in aggregate together.
+- have met at least three times in the two years preceding the demand, spending a minimum of 45 days in aggregate together.

 Two other categories are also provided by national legislation.

-More favourable conditions are provided for EU nationals and third-country nationals that are family members of EU nationals.
+More favourable conditions are provided for third-country nationals that are family members of EU nationals.